Eldar1205/exchanger-python-demo-app/README.md

     ...

 An example input file converting from US Dollar to Euro is provided [here](exchanger_conversion_spec.txt), and the full list of currency codes can be found [here](https://iban.com/currency-codes).
+For simplicity sake it's assumed inputs are valid and any issues, e.g. money isn't positive decimal, will raise and propagate exceptions as-is.

 ## Running the Exchanger app